theresewk/zerve-ai-user-success-analysis/README.md

 ### 2. Success Metrics (Activation Ladder)

-We define success using a progression of 8 activation flags, representing increasing engagement and platform adoption.
+I defined success using a progression of 8 activation flags which represents increasing engagement and platform adoption.

 Examples include: